-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 PRACTICE

-I mentioned above that through ProWritingAid, I learned that 37% of my sentences start with a subject.
+I mentioned above that through ProWritingAid, I learned that 37 percent of my sentences start with a subject.
 What if all your sentences started with a subject?
 Your challenge today is to write a new piece based on this prompt:

 She wanted water, but it was just out of reach.